 Fighting voter suppression

-Voter suppression is the flipside of voter mobilization.
+Voter suppression is the flipside of voter mobilization, and affects voting behavior negatively.

 Voter suppression is any legal or illegal attempt to prevent voters from exercising their right to have a say in the electoral process.